cmann1/df-maps-and-scripts/plugins/AdvTools/README.md

 ## Snapping
 - Hold any of the `Ctrl/Shift/Alt` modifier keys to snap values while performing certain actions
-- Generaly the snapping for each modifier respectively is:
+- Generally the snapping for each modifier respectively is:
     - Position: `48/24/5px`
     - Rotation: `45/22.5/5deg`